FauzanNR/marathon-envs/docs/index.md

 -  Check the [installation instructions](installation.md)
 - Make sure you can train an existing environment.
 - If you want to adapt it to your own characters, or explore the creation of novel controllers, we recommend you to start with the instructions in the  [here](marathon-controller-training.md)
+- You can also follow the [2021 SIGGRAPH course on physics-based character animation](https://youtu.be/ok0VH9toTfk) based on this project.

 If you have further questions, feel free to join our [Discord server](https://discord.gg/MPEbHPP)